-Three introduced (weed) species were recorded within the vegetation monitoring sites, namely Aerva javanica, Cenchrus ciliaris and Malvastrum americanum.
+Three introduced (weed) species were recorded within the vegetation monitoring sites, namely \Aerva javanica, \Cenchrus ciliaris and \Malvastrum americanum.
 These species are not listed as a Weed of National Significance or as a Declared Pest and have either a low or negligible environmental weed ranking.
-Weed species density and foliage cover was higher in rehabilitation plots compared to the controls, with this result primarily driven by the prevalence of C. ciliaris.
+Weed species density and foliage cover was higher in rehabilitation plots compared to the controls, with this result primarily driven by the prevalence of \C. ciliaris.
+Weed coverage was found to have increased in rehabilitation plots between monitoring years (2023 to 2024).

-Burrup Pluto-NWS Interconnector rehabilitation areas satisfied two of the four minimum standards outlined in the completion criteria, these being: native plant species density and native species richness.
-Native species foliage cover and weed foliage cover failed to meet minimum requirements outlined in the completion criteria.
-Similarly, when separated by broad vegetation complexes, all sites satisfied minimum standards for native plant species density and native species richness but did to meet requirements for native species foliage cover and weed foliage cover.
+Burrup Pluto-NWS Interconnector rehabilitation areas satisfied three of the four minimum standards outlined in the completion criteria, these being: native plant species density, native species richness, and weed foliage cover.
+Native species foliage cover failed to meet minimum requirements outlined in the completion criteria.
+Similarly, when separated by broad vegetation complexes, all sites satisfied minimum standards for native plant species density, native species richness, and weed foliage cover but did not meet minimum requirements for native species foliage cover.
+These overall results remain unchanged when compared to outcomes in 2023.